The EdReach Authors

 Mitch is from Toronto, Canada and has careered from career to career until finally ending up where he started, drawing cartoons.
 Go figure.
 For more detail, visit mitchmoldofsky.com.

 I have been in education for 20 years.
 I was an elementary school teacher for twelve years before moving into an elementary principal position, which I have held for the past eight years.
 I received the "Milken National Educator Award" in 2004 as a teacher, and as a principal was a “National Blue Ribbon Award" winner in 2010.
 I was also named “Outstanding New Principal of the Year” for the state of Nebraska in 2011.
 I was recently elected as the President-Elect for the NAESP in Nebraska.
 As you can see....I don't really like to sit still.

-Sam is presently I am in my third year serving Emerson Elementary of Kearney, Nebraska as principal.
-Prior to this service he held the position of Dean of Students at Kearney High School for three years.
-He got my start in education as teacher at Horizon Middle School where he taught History and coached wrestling for 11 years.
+Sam is presently serving as the Superintendent of East Butler Public Schools in Brainard, Nebraska.
+Prior to this endeavor he I spent years serving Emerson Elementary of Kearney, Nebraska as principal, held the position of Dean of Students at Kearney High School for three years.
+He got his start in education as teacher at Horizon Middle School where he taught History and coached wrestling for 11 years.
 He is also co-founder (with Mark Johsnon) of educational consultant firm known as MissionMonday.com which specializes in providing teachers, schools, and communities with interventions to foster a positive school culture.
 Outside of school he spends a lot of time on a mountain bike.
 When he gets the time he like to head to Omaha to compete in Poetry Slams.
-And after a long absence from the mat as a I college wrestler I made the return to the grind completing in submission wrestling/jiu jitsu tournaments.
-At 39 he is not usually the oldest competitor but he is close.
+And after a long absence from the mat as a college wrestler he made the return to the grind completing in submission wrestling/jiu jitsu tournaments.
+At 40+ he is not usually the oldest competitor but he is close.